AuraSp/Weather-App/README.md

 - 🌎 **Meeting Baltics:** Check weather from the Baltics - Lithuania, Latvia, Estonia.
 - 🔥 **Popular Cities** Everyone's checking Vilnius?
 Must be the new hotspot!
 - 🔍 **Responsive Design** 'Don't worry, I can squeeze in'.
-- 🎨 **Dynamic Backgrounds & Icons** Change your mode with dynamic wallpapers.
+- 🎨 **Dynamic Backgrounds & Icons** Change your moode with dynamic wallpapers.
--

 ### API data